 «To boldly go where no man has gone before!».
 This quote from one of the most famous science fiction universes, Star Trek, could be used to describe scientific research as the strive to learn and advance human knowledge.
 Unfortunately, as appealing and exciting as this quote may be, a non-trivial amount of the scientific effort should be devoted to check and reproduce previous results.
 Therefore, the previous quote should be complemented with «and also to revisit and thoroughly check where other men affirm they have gone before».

-Reproducibility is one of the hallmarks of science, as described by Karl Popper in the his book The Logic of Scientific Discovery (Popper 2005): «Only when certain events recur in accordance with rules or regularities, as is the case with repeatable experiments, can our observations be tested — in principle — by anyone.
+Reproducibility is one of the hallmarks of science, as described by Karl Popper in his book The Logic of Scientific Discovery (Popper 2005): «Only when certain events recur in accordance with rules or regularities, as is the case with repeatable experiments, can our observations be tested — in principle — by anyone.
 We do not take even our own observations quite seriously, or accept them as scientific observations, until we have repeated and tested them.
 Only by such repetitions can we convince ourselves that we are not dealing with a mere isolated ‘coincidence’, but with events which, on account of their regularity and reproducibility, are in principle inter-subjectively testable.» Nevertheless, despite its mention in fundamental works describing the scientific research method, reproducibility of scientific research is under discussion (Errington, Denis, et al. 2021; Ioannidis 2005; Munafò et al. 2017; Nelson, Simmons, and Simonsohn 2018).

 As a particular example in the biomedical field the Reproducibility Project: Cancer Biology (Errington, Denis, et al. 2021; Errington, Mathur, et al. 2021; Rodgers and Collings 2021) was an initiative that tried to replicate high-profile papers in the field of cancer biology.
 This project found many hurdles that prevented the replication of many of the studies included in the project: failure to replicate the effects reported in the original studies, lack of descriptive and inferential statistics or lack of detail in the methodology.

-Albeit, usually (as in Errington, Mathur, et al., 2021) the focus of reproducibility is the the replication of the results of one study by running an experiment equivalent to the one run in another laboratory, the reproducibility problem expands beyond that (e.g: re-creating the results by rerunning the same analysis on the same data set; replicating the results by using a similar experiment setup but a different team; replicating the results by using a different experiment setup and a different team).
+Albeit, usually (as in Errington, Mathur, et al., 2021) the focus of reproducibility is the replication of the results of one study by running an experiment equivalent to the one run in another laboratory, the reproducibility problem expands beyond that (e.g: re-creating the results by rerunning the same analysis on the same data set; replicating the results by using a similar experiment setup but a different team; replicating the results by using a different experiment setup and a different team).
 In fact, the reproducibility problem is so multifaceted that the terminology can be confusing.
 Several terms (reproducibility, replicability, repeatability,...) have different meanings depending on the context where they are used (Barba 2018).
 In this work we will focus on what Barba (2018) defined as reproducible research according to the nomenclature used by Claerbout & Karrenbach (1992) Donoho et al.(2009) and Peng (2011): «Authors provide all the necessary data and the computer codes to run the analysis again, re-creating the results».